-These headphones stand out for noise cancellation and comfort.
+These headphones stand out for noise-cancellation and comfort.
 Nice sound range, slick wireless design, and up to 35 hours of battery life.
-Reasonable price.
+Eleven levels of noise-cancellation can be controlled by app.
+Connects via Bluetooth but works with wired cable as well.

 Cancel up to 90% of ambient noise.
 Wireless design allows for 40 hours of non-stop play time in active noise-cancelling mode.
 Bonus points for the BassUp feature, which music lovers rave about.
 Bluetooth-compatible with smartphones, tablets, and PCS.